ibm-cloud-docs/vpc/file_storage_vpc_adjustable_throughput.md

 # Adjusting bandwidth limit for a regional file share
 {: #file-storage-adjusting-bandwidth}

-Customers with special access to preview the new regional file share offering can use the `rfs` profile to create file shares with regional data availability and adjustable bandwidth values.
-The `rfs` profile is available in the Dallas, Frankfurt, Madrid, and Washington, DC regions during the beta release.
+[Select availability]{: tag-green} Customers with special access to preview the new regional file share offering can use the `rfs` profile to create file shares with regional data availability and adjustable bandwidth values.
-{: beta}

 For regional file shares that are provisioned with the `rfs` profile, you can increase or decrease the bandwidth limit to meet your performance needs.
 The maximum bandwidth for any file share with the `rfs` profile is 8192 Mbps (1024 MBps).
 This bandwidth value represents the maximum allowed combined throughput for read and write operations.
 The minimum bandwidth value of the share is calculated as 8 Mbps for every 20 GB of capacity.
 {: shortdesc}